NickeaBennett/Bs-Counter-App/README.md

 Developing my first JavaScript app following scrimba and Flatiron school.

-Very simple counter app that help to reinforced what I have learned and currently from Flatiron school in combination to challenges via Scrimba.
+Very simple counter app that help to reinforced what I have learned and currently learning from Flatiron school in combination with challenges via Scrimba.

 This simple counting app:
 fundamental HTML & CSS